 Excerpted from The Stage; 17 January 1985

-The English rose beauty of Louise English was just perfect for an engaging princess.
+The English rose beauty of Louise English was just perfect for an engaging

 Back to Top

-"Aladdin – Theatre Royal, Lincoln"
+"Aladdin at Theatre Royal,

 By Ray Drury